 Conversations around marketing automation are typically centred around gathering new leads and convincing them to convert.
 But we cannot discount the efficacy of automation in nurturing current customers and building lifelong relationships with them.

-Automation can help build relationships with consumers.
+marketing automation Strategies For eCommerce Businesses can help build relationships with consumers.
 Whether it is assisting them with their order inquiries, customer service issues, or anything else – it can help build a fuller, better, and more comprehensive omnichannel experience.

 On the surface, each micro-moment a consumer has with a company may seem to be a small, insignificant interaction sitting by itself.
 But as a series of interactions happen, they can form a customer journey map – a chain of interlocking micro-moments, that may or may not end up with a purchase.